Shockwave Therapy

 Benefits of Shockwave Therapy

-· New research shows that it can have a positive effect on acute pain
+• New research shows a positive effect on acute pain

 How Does Shockwave Therapy Feel?

-What to Do Before and After a Treatment
+What Should I Do Before and After a Treatment?

 After a treatment: Do not restart anti-inflammatories until 2 weeks after the treatment.
 For pain or discomfort, use Tylenol only 500 mg up to 4x/day.
 Additionally, use heat – not ice – for discomfort.
-Continue taking Fundamental multivitamin and antioxidant – 2 caps once or twice a day, and Full Spectrum Collagen Powder 1 scoop daily.
-Avoid heavy exercise for 1-2 days after shockwave, depending on how you are feeling.
+Continue taking Fundamental multivitamin and antioxidant (2 caps once or twice a day) and Full Spectrum Collagen Powder (1 scoop daily).
+Avoid heavy exercise for 1-2 days after shockwave therapy, depending on how you are feeling.

 How Many Treatments Will I Need?

-Six to ten treatments over six to 12 weeks
+How Many Treatments/How Often?
+6 to 10 treatments over 6 to 12 weeks

 Our patient coordinator is standing by, happy to answer any questions you have to determine if Alliance Integrative Medicine (AIM) is right for you.